Speedy2025/speedys-essentials/README.md

 ## Compatibility
 This pack relies on PlayerDB, created by rx#1284 on Discord

-This pack currently uses the 0.5 version, which is not available anymore.
-Plans are being made to update to the latest version.
+This pack is known to be stable on PlayerDB Beta 0.5, but should work fine on the latest release.

 ## Usage
 Each player is assigned a uid on join (unless they already have one).
 This is used in most commands.